Bicycle wheel: 29 inch / ISO 622 mm

+36-inch wheels have been developed to create bikes more proportional for taller riders.

 BMX wheels

 There are two distinct wheel sizes that get described as 20 in., and both get used in the BMX sport.

 20 inch / ISO 406 mm

 Usually 20 inches in diameter (rim diameter of 406 mm), BMX wheels are small for several reasons: they are suitable for young and small riders; their lower cost is compatible with inexpensive bicycles; the size makes them stronger to withstand the additional loads generated by BMX jumps and stunts; and to reduce rotational inertia for easier wheel acceleration.

 20 inch / ISO 451 mm

-Nominally 20 x 1-1/8" or 20 x 1-3/8", with rim diameter 451 mm.
+Nominally 20 x 1-1/8″ or 20 x 1-3/8″, with rim diameter 451 mm.
 These are intended for racing by lightweight BMX riders, and sometimes referred to as "skinnies".
 The size is also used on classic British folding or shopping bikes.

 Technical aspects

 Sizes

 Bicycle rims and tires came in many different types and sizes before efforts were made to standardize and improve wheel/tire compatibility.
 The International Organization for Standardization (ISO) and the European Tyre and Rim Technical Organisation (ETRTO) define a modern, unambiguous system of sizing designations and measurement procedures for different types of tires and rims in international standard ISO 5775.
 For example: